openjump-gis/openjump/etc/readme.txt

 1. Licensing
 ------------
-OpenJUMP is distributed under the GPL2 license.
-A description of this license can be found in the "gpl-2.txt" (GPL2) file in the "licenses/" folder.
+OpenJUMP is distributed under the GNU General Public License version 2 (GPLv2).
+The license text can be found in the file "licenses/gpl-2.txt".

 OpenJUMP uses and distributes the following (in alphabetical order) formatted as (Component name - License name - License file in "licenses/" folder or link)